dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 I pass `completed` and `text` fields as *separate* props.
-note: how the `Todo` Component is now a *purely* "*Presentational*" Component and does not specify *any* behaviour but it *knows* how to `render` a todo.
+note: how the `Todo` Component is now a *purely* "*Presentational*" Component and does not specify *any* behavior but it *knows* how to `render` a todo.

 ```js